jadsonjs/gitlab-flow/README.md

 The flow starts with the branch master, the pre-production environment and the production environment.

+<img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow1.png" width=600 align=center>

 In the same way as in GitHub flow, to start a new development demand, you must create a specific branch for this demand and periodically perform pushes for branche of the same name as the remote repository.

-<img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow1.png" width=600 align=center>

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow2.png" width=600 align=center>

+Upon finalizing the demand, a *Merge Request* for the master is requested.
+A code review can be opened in gitlab and a discussion about the change can be started

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow3.png" width=600 align=center>

+When approved, the change must be integrated into the master branch.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow4.png" width=600 align=center>

+A merge must then be made between the master branch and the branch of the pre-production environment.
+The pipeline should be executed to build the project and run the automated tests.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow5.png" width=600 align=center>

+When passing in the automated tests, a merge must be done for the production branch.
+The pipeline should be executed again to deploy in production.
+A tag must be created to mark a stable version of the system and the branch of the task must be removed to make the repository more organized.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow6.png" width=600 align=center>